-  Websites without an SSL certificate will remain HTTP while those with encryption will show HTTPS in users’ browsers.
+Websites not utilizing an SSL certificate will remain using the protocol HTTP (HyperText Transfer Protocol) while those with encryption will show HTTPS (Hypertext Transfer Protocol Secure) in users’ browsers.

-  If you don’t have the SSL certificate, a secure connection cannot be established, which means, your website’s information will not be digitally connected to a cryptographic key.
+If you don’t have an SSL certificate, a secure connection cannot be established, this suggests that your website’s information will not be digitally attached to a cryptographic key.

 This has all kinds of security repercussions and as a result, sensitive data on the webpage could be compromised.

 Taking this into consideration, it’s important to establish the key reasons for using an SSL Certificate.

 Let’s examine the main reasons why an SSL certificate is vital for any successful website.